Rupnath Brahma

+Early life

-He was born on 15 June 1902 at Owabari village of Kokrajhar district to Dhajendra Brahma and Khwdwmsri Brahma.
-He died on 23 January 1968.
+He was born on 15 June 1902 at Owabari village of Kokrajhar district to Dhajendra Brahma.

+Career

 He is credited with helping establish Brahma Dharma.
 His poems were mostly mystic in character.
 He was also first minister from the Bodos.
 The Rupnath Brahma Inter-State Bus Terminal in Guwahati is named after him.

+Personal life and death

+He died on 23 January 1968.